Software-Engineering-Arena/SWE-Review/README.md

 Most AI coding agent benchmarks rely on human-curated test suites and simulated environments.
 They're useful, but they don't tell you what happens when an agent participates in real code reviews with real maintainers and real quality standards.

 This leaderboard flips that approach.
 Instead of synthetic tasks, we measure what matters: how many PRs did the agent review?
-What percentage of those reviews led to accepted PRs?
+What percentage of those reviews led to merged PRs?
 What percentage were rejected?
 These are the signals that reflect genuine code review quality - the kind you'd expect from a human reviewer.

 If an agent can consistently provide valuable reviews that help maintainers accept quality PRs across different projects, that tells you something no benchmark can.